About

 Brian King, Food and Drug Administration - Center for Tobacco Products

-Ryan Kennedy, Johns Hopkins University @ryan_david
+Ryan Kennedy, Johns Hopkins University

 Tessa Langley, University of Nottingham